tville/py-minesweeper/README.md

 # py-minesweeper
-Minesweeper implementation in Python using Tkinter.
+Minesweeper implementation in Python using Tkinter, written in 2015 as the final assignment in a 6 credit Python course at Stockholm University.
+Code comments are in Swedish for now.

-Written in 2015 as the final assignment in a 6 credit Python course at Stockholm University.
+To play, run MineSweeper.py.